Today, we’ll cover three common questions that investors in equity crowdfunding ask before making their first investment. They are:

 That being said, those limits are generally a good thing when starting out.
 When making your first investments, you won’t yet have a good idea of what makes a successful investment.
 In fact, today – since equity crowdfunding in the US is still so new – no one really has a good idea how the returns will be.

 Many investments will take 5+ years to return a single penny, so the feedback loop for learning is long.
 Thus, slowly investing your money and continually improving your learning is going to be crucial to your investing success.

 Let’s assume you had $1000 to allocate towards startup investments, and were going to start by investing $100 across 10 deals.
 Would you rather invest all $1000 on week 1, only to find out that the criteria you were using for evaluation was flawed?
-Or would you prefer to perhaps invest in one company every month, so that your investment target would be achieved over the course of 10 months?
+Or would you prefer to perhaps invest in one company every month so that your investment target can be achieved over the course of 10 months?
 Which do you think would have better odds for success?